 For production companies, the commercialisation and licensing rights of the content they produce are the most important economic asset.
 Building up their own rights catalogues ("libraries") enables them to participate in the value of the content they produce in the long term, aside from one-off production fees, and to obtain financial resources for the development of new material (cf. Chap.
-2.3.5).21
+2.3.5).21 cf. Castendyk/Goldhammer (2018): Producer Study 2018, p.
+91.

 A share in the licensing rights is therefore of great importance for producers.
 While this is the rule for cinema productions, so-called "buy-out" productions (also "full buy-out" or "total buy-out") predominate in TV productions, where all commercialisation rights go to the commissioning broadcaster.
 In 2017, these accounted for around 67 per cent of commissioned productions at private broadcasters and as much as 82 per cent at public broadcasters.
-Overall, how-ever, a decline in buy-out productions was recorded compared to 2011.22
+Overall, however, a decline in buy-out productions was recorded compared to 2011.
+22